Feeling unmotivated to study for the bar exam?

 A reason to pass the bar exam is a push from behind.
 You may not want to study in this immediate moment, but at least you have a bigger vision.
 Your dream could be as shallow or as deep as the personal statement you wrote to get into law school.
 Your motivation is personal.

 Solution: Remind yourself of your reason to pass the bar exam.
-Or figure out your reason.
+Or uncover it.
+It’s in there somewhere.

 3) Develop patience.

 Snipers can stay awake for 72 hours at a time.